Charlie Sheen Plans To Tune In To Ex-Wife Denise Richards On ‘Real Housewives Of Beverly Hills’

 Once the highest paid actor on television, Sheen has requested to lower his child support payments to Richards and former partner Brooke Mueller, with whom he has 9-year-old twins, Max and Bob.
 He claims that his “income has changed significantly,” and that he is “unable to find steady work.”
 In his filings, he also added that he’s been “blacklisted” from almost all aspects of the entertainment industry, which he claims has affected his finances.

-Sheen was unceremoniously fired from the hit television show, which also starred eighties teen star John Cryer, in 2011 after it was revealed that he made several derogatory remarks about the show’s creator, Chuck Lorre, in a public meltdown.
+Sheen was unceremoniously fired from the hit television show, which also starred eighties teen star Jon Cryer, in 2011 after it was revealed that he made several derogatory remarks about the show’s creator, Chuck Lorre, in a public meltdown.